HydroModPy/HydroModPy/docs/readthedocs/source/contribute.rst

    git clone https://github.com/HydroModPy/HydroModPy.git
    cd HydroModPy
    pip install -e '.[docs]'
+   python tools/setup_plantuml.py

+``python tools/setup_plantuml.py`` downloads a pinned PlantUML jar with SHA256 verification.
+On Windows it can also install a repo-local Graphviz bundle; on other platforms it validates the system ``dot`` command unless you pass ``--skip-graphviz``.

 Run tests before submitting (if you modify modelling code) and rebuild the docs to check for warnings: